measurement-kit/measurement-kit/doc/api/common.md

 # NAME
-common &mdash; common functionality using by other modules
+common &mdash; common functionality used by other modules

 # LIBRARY
 MeasurementKit (libmeasurement_kit, -lmeasurement_kit).